 Relevance is not something that can be attained passively.
 It requires constant adjustment and monitoring, both internally for performance and externally for buyer behavior/market conditions.

 If it seems like a lot of work, it is.
-But those willing to roll up their gigital sleeves are guaranteed a better shot at remaining relevant in the eyes of those who hand them their money.
+But those willing to roll up their digital sleeves are guaranteed a better shot at remaining relevant and competitive.